balcortex/100_days_code_web_development/README.md

 ## Day 051 - 2023/10/23

 Today I learned about the data types in JavaScript: Number, String, Boolean, BigInt, undefined, null, Symbol, and Object.
 To find the type a of variable use the operator typeof.

+## Day 052 - 2023/10/24

+Today I learned about the plus operator in JavaScript.
+For numbers, it performs the sum; for strings, it performs a concatenation.